 Different categories of LZC technologies were evaluated for their potential in Milton Keynes Borough and opportunities for their wider deployment were investigated.
 LZC technologies were categorised generally as:

-- Energy efficiency – i.e. wall/loft insulation, double glazing, high efficiency boilers etc.
+- Energy efficiency – i.e. wall and loft insulation, double glazing, high efficiency boilers etc.

 Milton Keynes Heat Map

-CSE has produced the National Heat Map for the Department of Energy and Climate Change.
-Behind the heat map is a database of modelled heat demand for every address in the country (and actual heat demand for buildings which have Display Energy Certificates).
-This enables users to locate and investigate areas of high heat demand which may be suitable for district heating.
-The Milton Keynes map supports the Council with planning and deployment of local low-carbon energy projects, by providing publicly accessible high-resolution web-based maps of heat demand by area.
+In 2010 CSE produced the National Heat Map for the Department of Energy and Climate Change.
+Behind the heat map a database contained modelled heat demand for every address in the country (and actual heat demand for buildings which had Display Energy Certificates).
+This enabled users to locate and investigate areas of high heat demand which may be suitable for district heating.
+This formed the basis of the Milton Keynes heat map which could then be used to support the Council with planning and deployment of local low-carbon energy projects, by providing publicly accessible high-resolution web-based maps of heat demand by area.

 Energy character areas